 After refreshing the permalinks, navigate around your site, clicking on every page, post, and link you can.
 Look for missing images, broken links, and other signs that things might be broken.
 If you find any problems, be sure to fix them in WordPress.

-Last but not least, be sure to cancel your account with your old hosting provider, so you don’t get charged twice.
+Finally, be sure to cancel your account with your old hosting provider, so you don’t get charged twice!
+Give yourself a pat on the back—you’re done!

 Migrating a WordPress site without plugins